-The AD5933 has a 16-bit control register (Register Address 0x80 and Register Address 0x81) that sets the AD5933 control modes.
-The default value of the control register upon reset is as follows: D15 to D0 reset to 0xA000 upon power-up.
+The AD5934 contains a 16-bit control register (Register Address 0x80 and Register Address 0x81) that sets the control modes.
+The default value of the control register upon reset is as follows: D15 to D0 is reset to 0xA000 upon power-up.